hashicorp/terraform-provider-google/website/docs/r/google_folder_organization_policy.html.markdown

 The `restore_policy` block supports:

-* `default` - (Required) If true, then the default Policy is restored.
-If false, then any configuration is acceptable.
+* `default` - (Required) May only be set to true.
+If set, then the default Policy is restored.

 ## Attributes Reference